stop0/web-sprint-challenge-javascript-fundamentals/README.md

 .map returns a new array with the modified elemts in that specific array.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. callback function - is a function that is passed as another function higher order function - A function that accepts other functions as its arguments
 3. What is closure?

 4. Describe the four rules of the 'this' keyword.

+Window/Global Object Binding- When in global scope, this will be the window object

+Implicit Binding - When preceding dot calls a function, the object before the dot is this

+New binding- When we use we use a constructor function 'this' refers to the specific instance of the object that is created and returned by the constructor function

+Explicit binding- When using javascript call or apply method, this is explicty defined.

 5. Why do we need super() in an extended class?

+   So we can refer back to the parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.